goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # ConfigRef

-You can use `configRef` property to utilize [project config](../project/project-configs.md) in your task.
+You can use `configRef` property to use [project config](../project/project-configs.md) in your task.

 ```yaml
 configs: